Progressive Party of Maldives: 2018–2025

-Party Split and coalition with PNC
+Party split and coalition with PNC

 Due to a leadership dispute between former President Abdulla Yameen, and Maumoon Abdul Gayoom, and due to fears of loss of leadership, the party leadership split the party into two separate parties, a new party called People's National Congress (PNC), and PPM.
 The party won the case.
 PPM and PNC formed an opposition alliance called the Progressive Congress Coalition.

-In April 2019, parliamentary election PPM lost heavily.
+In the April 2019 parliamentary election PPM lost heavily.
 The Maldivian Democratic Party (MDP) of president Ibrahim Mohamed Solih won a landslide victory.
 It took 65 of 87 seats of the parliament.

 Former president and leader of the party Abdulla Yameen was sentenced to five years in prison in November 2019 for money laundering.
 The High Court upheld the jail sentence in January 2021.
-However, the case was overturned by the Supreme Court of Maldives on 30 November 2021.
+The case was overturned by the Supreme Court of Maldives on 30 November 2021.
+However, the Maldives Criminal Court sentenced 11 years in prison and fined him $5 million for terrorism financing and the Supreme Court denied and rejected the decision to compete Abdulla Yameen to the elections.